 Ten Steps to a Successful Mississippi 4-H Shooting Sports Program

-Experience with establishing and servicing youth development programs suggests that a successful approach to building a strong Shooting Sports Program involves 10 major steps.
+Experience with youth development programs suggests that a successful approach to building a strong Shooting Sports Program involves 10 major steps.

 - Identify a key leader or leaders in your county.

 Conservation officers, wildlife and fisheries professionals, hunter education instructors, and officers in local gun clubs are good places to start.
 If you have no personal knowledge of these people, contact local sporting goods dealers, outdoor writers, National Guard units, or law enforcement agencies.
 Be sure to ask contact people if they have any additional suggestions of interested people even if they prove not to be interested personally.
 In general, it is best to look outside the present corps of 4-H leaders to recruit new Shooting Sports leaders.
 This expands the leadership base and recruitment potential of the county clubs.
 4-H leaders must be well prepared, highly motivated, and interested in interacting with young people.
 Remember, interest in youth development is a key to locating good leaders.

 - Identify a group of potentially interested people with different backgrounds and skills.

 These people should meet the criteria listed above and be willing to represent a broad range of shooting disciplines.
 Every major component of the Mississippi 4-H Shooting Sports curriculum should be represented by at least one person: archery, muzzleloading, pistol, rifle, and shotgun.

 - Invite the large group of potential leaders to an initial meeting to discuss organizing a county Shooting Sports Program.